PolyUDavid/CoPEM-Framework/README.md

 ### Development Team

-This framework was developed by our research team at Hong Kong Polytechnic University, Department of Electrical and Electronic Engineering from January 2024 to December 2025.
-All code was manually written and rigorously tested to ensure reproducibility and reliability.
+Developed at Hong Kong Polytechnic University, Department of Electrical and Electronic Engineering (2024-2025).

 ---